AAnirudh07/self-driving-2D-NEAT/README.md

 ## The Network
 A simple feed forward neural network with 3 inputs and 2 outputs is used.
 There are **no hidden layers**.
 The 3 inputs correspond to the sensor values.
-The were orignally four outputs: Left, Right, Speed up, Slow down.
+There were orignally four outputs: Left, Right, Speed up, Slow down.
 However, after some experimentation it was found that the later two increased the complexity of the network unnecessarily.
 The final network has only two outputs: Left and Right.

 ## Tunable Parameters